Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {{Fig-archi}} represents the architecture for compression/decompression, it is based on {{RFC8376}} terminology.
 The Device is sending applications flows using IPv6 or IPv6/UDP protocols.
-These flow might be fragemented (SCHC F/R), and compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
-Resulting information is sent on a layer two (L2) frame to a LPWAN Radio Network Gateway (RGW) which forwards the frame to a Network Gateway (NGW).
+These flow might be compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size and fragmented (SCHC F/R).
+Resulting information is sent on a layer two (L2) frame to a LPWAN Radio Gateway (RGW) which forwards the frame to a Network Gateway (NGW).
 The NGW sends the data to a SCHC F/R for defragmentation, if required, then C/D for decompression which shares the same rules with the device.
-The SCHC F/R and C/D can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC F/R, then SCHC F/R and SCHC C/D. The SCHC C/D in both sides must share the same set of Rules.
+The SCHC F/R and C/D can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC F/R, then SCHC F/R and SCHC C/D. The SCHC C/D in both sides MUST share the same set of Rules.
 After decompression, the packet can be sent on the Internet to one or several LPWAN Application Servers (App).

 The SCHC F/R and SCHC C/D process is bidirectional, so the same principles can be applied in the other direction.